wing5wong/artisan-whs-static/source/_news/2019-08-08_keightley-watson-on-podium-in-taipei-and-in-the-frame-for-olympic-selection.md

   Men's Asian Open in Taipai at the weekend.
 image_credit: Supplied
 description: >-
-  Whanganui judoka Keightley Watson (third right) takes bronze in the Senior Men's Asian Open in Taipai at the weekend.
+  Whanganui judoka Keightley Watson takes bronze in the Senior Men's Asian Open in Taipai at the weekend.
 short: >-
-  Whanganui judoka Keightley Watson (third right) takes bronze in the Senior Men's Asian Open in Taipai at the weekend.
+  Whanganui judoka Keightley Watson takes bronze in the Senior Men's Asian Open in Taipai at the weekend.
 ---
 After a gruelling six weeks of travel around the globe competing, Whanganui heavyweight judoka Keightley Watson has finished the Asian leg of competition on a high note.